web3melk/capy-token/README.md

 The contract creator is the owner of the contract with the ability to execute the following functions:
 - Blacklist an address
 - Remove fee for an address
-- Update the Router to be used to create the poll (default to UniswapV2)
+- Update the Router to be used to create the pool (default to UniswapV2)
 - Update the treasury address (which is a SAFE wallet of developers)

 ### For any founder